MarkOdhiambo/Scrabble-Rush/README.md

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript
 - **Backend/Integration**: Devvit Public API (`@devvit/public-api`)
-- **Timer Management**: JavaScript for managing and controlling the countdown timer
 - **Other Tools**:
   - TypeScript (for development)